odin-lang/odin-lang.org/content/docs/overview.md

 x: int // initialized with its zero value
 y: int = --- // uses uninitialized memory
 ```
-This is the default behaviour in C.
+This is the default behaviour in C, whilst the default behaviour in Odin is to zero the memory.

+#### Built-in procedures

+For the full list of builtin-procedures, see the documentation for [package builtin](https://pkg.odin-lang.org/core/builtin/).

+There are two kinds of built-in procedures in Odin:

+* Compiler defined
+* Core library defined

 ### `cstring` type